Southend-on-Sea Corporation Transport: History

-As the town expanded, there was a need for public transport, and so a gauge electric tramway, using overhead wires to supply the power, was constructed, and opened for business on 19 July 1901, after central government passed the Southend Light Railway Order 1899.
+As the town expanded, there was a need for public transport, and so a gauge electric tramway, using overhead wires to supply the power, was constructed, and opened for business on 19 July 1901, after central government passed the Southend-on-Sea and District Light Railways Order 1899.
 Lines ran from Victoria Circus, at the top of the High Street, to Leigh-on-Sea and Southchurch.
 A branch ran from Southend Victoria railway station along Southchurch Avenue to reach the beach, while a circular route ran northwards along Victoria Avenue to Prittlewell, where it turned west along West Road, and then southwards along North Road to reach the Cricketers Hotel, where it rejoined the route to Leigh-on-Sea.
 The initial rolling stock consisted of three batches of trams, all built by the Brush Electrical Engineering Company.
 Cars 1 to 10 were four-wheel vehicles, with a wheelbase of 5.5 ft and an open upper deck.
 Cars 11 and 12 were eight-wheel vehicles, again with an open upper deck, while cars 13 and 14 had a single deck, and a wheelbase of 5.5 ft.
 The corporation ordered three more eight-wheel trams from Brush's in 1902.
 Cars 15 to 17 had open upper decks.
 The next batch of five trams, cars 18 to 22 were of a similar design, but were ordered from G. F. Milnes & Co.
 The fleet were in a livery of cream and green.